 For example: Let’s say you’re traveling abroad.
 To prepare for the trip, store a photocopy of your passport as an attachment in LastPass.
-If your passport is lost or stolen, you can locate a computer, log in to LastPass, open the attachment, and print it.
+If your passport is lost or stolen, you can locate a computer, install and log in to LastPass, open the attachment, and print it.
 You now have a helpful resource for replacing your lost passport.

 Storing an Attachment

 Attachments can be added to new or existing Secure Notes by clicking the paperclip icon in the Edit dialog, and locating the file on the device.
 Your attachments are then synced to any location where you log in to your account:

 Like all stored data, attachments are locally encrypted and decrypted with a key that is never sent to LastPass, providing a secure storage option with the convenience of universal access.

 More than one attachment can be added to a single Secure Note.
 A single attachment can be up to 10MB.